 Here are the best secured credit cards with low deposits:

-Capital One Secured Mastercard: $49, $99 or $200 minimum deposit ($1,000 max).
-No annual fee or foreign transaction fee.
-Guaranteed $200 starting credit limit.
+Capital One Secured Mastercard: $49, $99 or $200 minimum deposit ($1,000 max), $0 annual fee and $0 foreign transaction fee. $200 starting credit limit.

-OpenSky Secured Visa: $200 minimum deposit ($3,000 max). $35 annual fee.
+OpenSky Secured Visa: $200 minimum deposit ($3,000 max), $35 annual fee.
 3% foreign transaction fee.
-No credit check when you apply.
+No credit pull when you apply.

-primor Secured Visa Gold: $200 minimum deposit ($5,000 max). $49 annual fee.
+primor Secured Visa Gold: $200 minimum deposit ($5,000 max), $49 annual fee.
 3% foreign transaction fee.
-Fixed 9.99% interest rate and no penalty APR.
+Fixed 9.99% interest rate, and no penalty APR.